Overview

 Download URL Files & Setup Instructions

 https://community.ibm.com/community/user/ibmz-and-linuxone/viewdocument/education-workspace?CommunityKey=b0dae4a8-74eb-44ac-86c7-90f3cd32909a&tab=librarydocuments 1.
-Education Workspace - for class.
-Download and unzip this file onto your PC.
-It contains all of the programs/copybooks/JCL/etc. that are referenced in the hands-on exercises.
+Education Workspace - for demo/trial.
+Download and unzip this file onto your PC if you would like to access the source that is referenced in the lectures.
+It contains all of the programs/copybooks/JCL/etc. that are referenced in the learning material.

 https://community.ibm.com/community/user/ibmz-and-linuxone/viewdocument/pdfs-for-the-entry-level-training-m?CommunityKey=b0dae4a8-74eb-44ac-86c7-90f3cd32909a&tab=librarydocuments 3.
 Class learning documents (PDFs) Download and unzip these files into a directory.
 You will use this as IDz reference material throughout the class.

-Winter / Spring 2024 - IDz/ADFz Entry Level Training
+Autumn / Winter 2025 - IDz/ADFz and IDz on VS Code Entry Level Training

 Class overview, Workspace installation & customization, IDz Terms & Concepts, Eclipse Navigation for ISPF Developers, DevOps Tooling overview, Split-Screen, Use of multi-windowed views, Overview of Program Control Flow, Bookmarks, and more.